Wood Coating Company

 Contamination Control

-There is a reason professionals use spray booths.
-In a controlled environment, the air is filtered, the temperature is regulated, and dust is managed.
-This prevents the hairs, lint, and dust particles that inevitably land on a “job site” finish, ruining that smooth, glass-like surface.
+There’s a reason why professionals use a spray booth.
+In a controlled environment, the air can be filtered, the temperature controlled, and the dust managed.
+This prevents the hairs, lint, and dust that always seem to find a place on the “job site” finish from destroying the smooth, glass-like finish.

 Precision Application: The Human Skill + The Machine

-You can buy the most expensive paint in the world, but if you apply it with a substandard tool or unskilled hand, it will look cheap.
+You can purchase the most expensive paint on the planet, but if you apply it with a substandard tool or skill level, it is still going to look cheap.

 Spray Technology

-Professional HVLP (High Volume, Low Pressure) or Airless spray systems do more than just speed up the job.
-They atomize the coating into a fine mist, allowing it to land on the surface in ultra-thin, even layers.
-This is impossible to replicate with a brush (which leaves strokes) or a rattle can (which is inconsistent).
+A professional-grade HVLP (High Volume, Low Pressure) or Airless spray technology does more than just make the job easier.
+It actually breaks the paint down into a fine mist that can hit the surface of the item being painted in ultra-thin, even layers.
+This is impossible to achieve with a brush or a spray can.

 The Art of the Sprayer

-Operating a spray gun is a physical skill that takes years to master.
-The professional must control the fluid flow, air pressure, and the width of the fan simultaneously.
-They know exactly how far to hold the gun from the surface and how fast to move.
-They know the technique to “tip off” or lay off the material to prevent bubbles and the dreaded “orange peel” texture.
+A spray gun is a physical skill that takes years to master.
+The professional understands how to control the flow of fluid, air pressure, and width of the spray all at once.
+He or she knows how close to hold the spray gun to the surface of the item being painted and how fast to move it.
+He or she knows the secret to “tip off” or lay off the paint so that air bubbles are avoided and the infamous “orange peel” texture is never achieved.

 Mitigating Risk

 Experience is knowing how to react when things go wrong.
-It is knowing how to fix a run before it dries, or how to adjust the mixture on a humid day to prevent “blushing” (a milky white haze caused by trapped moisture).
-An amateur creates problems; a professional prevents them.
+It is knowing how to fix a run before it dries, or how to adjust the mixture on a humid day to prevent ‘blushing’ (a milky white haze resulting from trapped moisture).
+An amateur causes problems; a professional prevents them.

 Durability and Longevity: The Premium Payoff